laperss/wasp_search_and_rescue/README.md

 ### Implementaiton
 This code has been successfully run on Ubuntu 14.04 running [ROS Indigo](http://wiki.ros.org/indigo).
 The hardware consisted of a Tutlebot 2 and a Parrot AR.Drone.
 The experiments were done in a room with Apriltags taped to the floor.
+The position of these tags were calculated by the Turtlebot, so no so no search was made by the drone.

 ### Dependencies
 - The version of TUM AR.Drone found [here](https://github.com/laperss/tum_ardrone)